Last Updated on

 Then I have started to re-wording the content of Akash Singla and Atish Ranjan’s blog (because I am in SEO from last 5 years and comfortable to write on SEO topic, so I choose these 2 blogger’s content).

-Then started to communicate with the other fellow bloggers on social media to create and maintain relation and shared my content with them.
+Then started to communicate with the other fellow bloggers on social media to create and maintain the relation and shared my content with them.

 Today, I am connected with so many famous bloggers of my niche.
-So, overall blogging needs full concentration, time, dedication and of course passion from heart.
+So, overall blogging needs full concentration, time, dedication and of course passion from the heart.

 Prasad Np – (Desi Traveller)

-We are all the same people, irrespective of color, religion, country etc. On the face we may look different like color, clothes food etc.
+We are all the same people, irrespective of color, religion, country etc. On the face, we may look different like color, clothes food etc.

 Sanu Siddharth – (Only Loudest)

-Frankly Speaking Whenever I started i don’t what it is exactly but i was excited because it feel like a website and started from .blogspot free platform and within few minutes it got indexed my first post in Google so I thought yeah wow I can do something unique than my other maths because that time I was in class 9th and you know being a class 9th student it was something special for me.
+Frankly Speaking Whenever I started i don’t what it is exactly but i was excited because it feels like a website and started from .blogspot free platform and within few minutes it got indexed my first post in Google so I thought yeah wow I can do something unique than my other maths because that time I was in class 9th and you know being a class 9th student it was something special for me.

-So basically I am from a small town and I am addicted to tech , Gadgets so whenever I read somewhere people are earning a lot of money from Website so my first dream was work hard and earn to purchase a smartphone worth Rs.
+So basically I am from a small town and I am addicted to tech, Gadgets so whenever I read somewhere people are earning a lot of money from Website so my first dream was work hard and earn to purchase a smartphone worth Rs.
 10k and then when I did a lot of practicals with blogging so I made it my profession.

 Being a blogger I would like to say never loose Hope because I focus mostly to the search engine and this is not possible to rank within a single night my blog post on Google’s first page with doing all simple SEO.